Natalia de Molina

-Natalia de Molina (born 19 December 1990) is a Spanish actress from Andalusia.
-Since her film debut in the 2013 dramedy Living Is Easy with Eyes Closed, she has featured in films such as Food and Shelter (for which she won the Goya Award for Best Actress), Quién te cantará, Bye, Schoolgirls and Undercover Wedding Crashers.
+Natalia de Molina Díaz (born 19 December 1990) is a Spanish actress from Andalusia.
+Since her film debut in the 2013 comedy-drama Living Is Easy with Eyes Closed, she has featured in films such as Food and Shelter (for which she won the Goya Award for Best Actress), Quién te cantará, Bye, Schoolgirls and Undercover Wedding Crashers.

-Life and career
+Early life and education

-Natalia de Molina was born on 19 December 1990 in Linares, in the province of Jaén, although she was raised in Granada since age 2.
+Natalia de Molina Díaz was born on 19 December 1990 in Linares, in the province of Jaén, although she was raised in Granada since age 2 with her mother and her three elder sisters.
 Her uncle is an actor and theatre director and her elder sister Celia is also an actress.
+She studied at the IES Cervantes in the Bola de Oro neighborhood and the Granada's Art School, where she took the Spanish Baccalaureate with specialisation in arts.
 She moved to Málaga when she was 18 years old to study performing arts (musical specialisation) at the local Escuela Superior de Arte Dramático, later moving to Madrid before finishing her degree.

+Career

-She made her feature film debut in David Trueba's 2013 comedy-drama Living Is Easy with Eyes Closed, portraying Belén, an unmarried pregnant woman in Francoist Spain.
+De Molina made her feature film debut in David Trueba's 2013 comedy-drama Living Is Easy with Eyes Closed, portraying Belén, an unmarried pregnant woman in Francoist Spain.
 Her breakout performance earned her the Goya Award for Best New Actress.
+She was recognised among the recipients of the 2015 Shooting Stars Award presented by European Film Promotion at the 65th Berlinale.
 In 2016, she won the Goya Award for Best Actress for her role as unemployed single mother in Food and Shelter, thereby becoming the youngest actress to win two Goya awards.

-Since 2018 she has been a member of the Academy of Motion Picture Arts and Sciences.
+In 2018, she was invited to membership in the Academy of Motion Picture Arts and Sciences.